 C=US, ST=Washington, L=Redmond, O=Microsoft Corporation, CN=Microsoft Corporation Third Party Marketplace Root

-You've two KEKs installed.
-One is provided by the hardware manufacturer, in this case, Red Hat Inc, and the other is provided by Microsoft Corporation.
+As you can see, you have two KEKs installed.
+One is provided by the hardware manufacturer, in this case, Red Hat, and the other by Microsoft Corporation.

-To list public keys in the KEK signature database, use the following command.
+To view public keys in the KEK, run the following command:

 $ mokutil --kek